-object An object containing annotation information.

-value The annotation information to set on object.
+object An object containing annotation information. ...
+Additional arguments, for use in specific methods. value The annotation information to set on object.

-- showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - annotation,eSet-method in the Biobase package for an example of a specific annotation method (defined for eSet objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.
+- showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - annotation, eSet-method in the Biobase package for an example of a specific annotation method (defined for eSet objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.